Tyreek Hill Player Prop Bets for NFL Week 9 | Kansas City vs. Green Bay 11/7/2021

 Matchup vs. Green Bay

-- In his one matchup against the Packers, Hill's 76 receiving yards total is 5.5 less than his over/under for Sunday's game (81.5).
+- Hill's 76 receiving yards in his one matchup against the Packers are 5.5 fewer than his over/under for Sunday's game.

 - Hill did not have a touchdown catch in that matchup against the Packers.